-PBHA’s Alternative Spring Break program runs public service trips across the United States during Harvard's Spring Break and Wintersession.
+PBHA’s Alternative Spring Break program runs public service trips across the United States during Harvard's Spring Break.

-PBHA’s Alternative Spring Break program runs public service trips during Harvard’s Spring Break and Wintersession.
-Trips span the United States, sending students to partner with local organizations in communities from Washington DC to Mississippi to the Navajo Nation.
-Students on Alternative Spring Break trips have done everything from build houses to work in schools to serve in food pantries.
+PBHA’s Alternative Winter/Spring Break program runs public service trips during Harvard’s Winter and Spring Breaks.
+This year, all programs will be virtual.
+Trips span the United States, sending students to partner with local organizations in communities and doing everything from building houses to teaching in schools.
 As students dedicate time to serve the communities they visit, they learn about the social, economic, and political issues affecting the community, all while forging bonds with the people there and with fellow teammates.
-We are excited to announce the four 2017 spring break trips:
+We are excited to announce the three 2021 winter and spring break trips.

 Participants will be required to participate actively both before and during the trip.
 Pre-trip activities include fundraising, team meetings, and ASB-wide training sessions at PBHA.

-Check our ASB Trips Blog, and learn more about the 2017 trips to AL, DC, LA, and MS!
+Check out our ASB Trips Blog to learn more about the 2019 trips to AL, DC, NY, and PR!